 Spear’s Review

-The PIF is Saudi Arabia’s sovereign wealth fund.
-It saw its assets under management grow by more than 20 per cent in 2021 to reach $526.8 billion, according to its annual report.
-Al-Rumayyan is targeting assets under management of around $1 trillion by the end of 2025.
+PIF saw its assets under management grow by almost a third in 2023 to $766 billion, according to its annual report.
+PIF is targeting assets under management of around $1 trillion by the end of 2025, with plans to escalate its annual capital deployment from 2025.

 Before his sporting travails, Al-Rumayyan was best known as chairman of Saudi Aramco, the world’s biggest oil company.